chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/v14/reusable_text/config_rb_server_settings_ldap.md

 `ldap['tls_enabled']`

 :   Enable TLS.
 When enabled, communication with the LDAP server is done
-    via a secure SSL connection on a dedicated port.
+    via a secure TLS/SSL connection on a dedicated port.
 When `true`, `ldap['port']` is also set to `636`.
 Default value: `false`.
 Must be `false` when `ldap['ssl_enabled']` is `true`.